hqywork/EntityFramework.wiki.Chinesize/Writing-an-EF7-Provider.md

+# THE INFORMATION ON THIS PAGE IS OUT OF DATE
+# WE WILL BE UPDATING IT SOON

 EF provides a set of Core APIs and services that make it easier to manage the interaction of in-memory objects and persistent data storage.
 This core is agnostic of all data store specific details,